Timongcraft/VeloBoard/README.md

 When using Maven, make sure to build directly with Maven and not with your IDE configuration (on IntelliJ IDEA: in the `Maven` tab on the right, in `Lifecycle`, use `package`).

 ### Gradle

+⚠️ Make sure you can access GitHub Packages.

 ```groovy
 plugins {